mitmul/chainer-cifar10/README.md

 ## Models

-- There are two types of base architectures
+- There are four types of base architectures
+    - Cifar10
+    - NIN (Network In Network)
     - VGG (similar to original VGG-net)
     - VGG_mini (same as [nagadomi](https://github.com/nagadomi/kaggle-cifar10-torch7)'s model)
 - Variants are different at Batch Normalization and Parameterized ReLU